adamddh/AlignComments/README.md

 # AlignComments

-Aligns JavaDoc comments in a repo
+Aligns JavaDoc comments recursively in a directory.

 ## Usage